astronomer/docs/astro/view-logs.md

   :::info

-  By default, the Astro Datadog integration also sends a Deployment's [Airflow metrics](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/logging-monitoring/metrics.html) to Datadog.
+  By default, the Astro Datadog integration also sends a Deployment's [Airflow metrics](deployment-metrics.md#export-airflow-metrics-to-datadog) to Datadog.
 To send only task logs to Datadog, additionally set the following environment variable:

     - **Key**: `ASTRO_DATADOG_METRICS_DISABLED`
     - **Value**: `true`

+  See

   :::

-3. (Optional) Set the following [environment variable](environment-variables.md) on your Deployment to send your logs to a specific [Datadog site](https://docs.datadoghq.com/getting_started/site/):
+3. (Optional) **Astro Runtime 9.2.0 and greater**: Set the following [environment variable](environment-variables.md) on your Deployment to send your logs to a specific [Datadog site](https://docs.datadoghq.com/getting_started/site/):

     - **Key**: `DATADOG_SITE`
     - **Value**: Your Datadog **Site Parameter**.
 For example, `datadoghq.com`.

-4. (Optional) Set the following [environment variable](environment-variables.md) on your Deployment to [add specific tags to your logs](https://docs.datadoghq.com/getting_started/tagging/):
+4. (Optional) **Astro Runtime 9.2.0 and greater**: Set the following [environment variable](environment-variables.md) on your Deployment to [add specific tags to your logs](https://docs.datadoghq.com/getting_started/tagging/):

     - **Key**: `ASTRO_DATADOG_TASK_LOGS_TAGS`
     - **Value**: `<tag-key-1>:<tag-value-1>,<tag-key-2>:<tag-value-2>`